Dr. Timothy Rankin - Board Certified Plastic Surgeon

 Dr. Rankin’s earliest clinical philanthropy was with the Salybia Mission Project in the West Indies, supplying basic medical care to the indigenous population of Dominica.
 Dr. Rankin has worked closely with the cleft team at Vanderbilt University and has authored multiple papers on management of congenital anomalies including cleft lip/ palate, microtia (ear deformities), and neonatal myelomeningoceles (spinal cord defects).

-Having worked with various charitable organizations including Juvenile Diabetes Research Foundation, Boys and Girls Club, and Angel Charity, Dr. Rankin looks forward to rejoining with philanthropic groups in and around the San Francisco bay area.
+Having worked with various charitable organizations including Juvenile Diabetes Research Foundation, Boys and Girls Club, and Angel Charity, Dr. Rankin embraces the San Francisco bay area as his home.

 Aesthetic & Reconstructive